manoelcampos/how-to-ask-questions-the-smart-way/README.md

 (Improvements to this guide are welcome.
 You can mail suggestions to esr@thyrsus.com or respond-auto@linuxmafia.com.
 Note however that this document is not intended to be a general guide to netiquette, and we will generally reject suggestions that are not specifically related to eliciting useful answers in a technical forum.)

-Before You Ask
+# Antes de você perguntar

 Before asking a technical question by e-mail, or in a newsgroup, or on a website chat board, do the following:

 Try to find an answer by searching the archives of the forum or mailing list you plan to post to.

-Try to find an answer by searching the Web.
+- Try to find an answer by searching the Web.

-Try to find an answer by reading the manual.
+- Try to find an answer by reading the manual.

-Try to find an answer by reading a FAQ.
+- Try to find an answer by reading a FAQ.

-Try to find an answer by inspection or experimentation.
+- Try to find an answer by inspection or experimentation.

-Try to find an answer by asking a skilled friend.
+- Try to find an answer by asking a skilled friend.

 If you're a programmer, try to find an answer by reading the source code.